Seven Psychopaths

 Seven Psychopaths is a 2012 satirical crime comedy-drama film directed, written, and co-produced by Martin McDonagh and starring Colin Farrell, Sam Rockwell, Woody Harrelson, and Christopher Walken, with Tom Waits, Abbie Cornish, Olga Kurylenko, and Željko Ivanek in supporting roles.
-The film marks the second collaboration among McDonagh, Farrell, and Ivanek, following the director's In Bruges (2008).
-It is a co-production of the United States and the United Kingdom.
+A co-production between the United Kingdom and the United States, it marks the second collaboration among McDonagh, Farrell, and Ivanek, following the director's In Bruges (2008).

 Seven Psychopaths had its world premiere on 7 September 2012 at the Toronto International Film Festival, and was theatrically released in the United States and Canada on 12 October 2012, and in the United Kingdom on 5 December 2012.
 The film received positive reviews from critics.